-If you can’t answer these questions but you know they apply to you, you might consider talking to a licensed insurance agent.
-If you want to speak to an agent in your area, complete this form.
-It’s fast, doesn’t cost anything and can help protect your family.
+If it’s difficult to answer those questions then you might want to talk to an insurance agent.
+To find an agent in your area, take a second and complete this form.
+It’s fast, doesn’t cost anything and you can get the answers you need.

-Collision insurance pays to fix your vehicle from damage resulting from a collision with a stationary object or other vehicle.
-You will need to pay your deductible then your collision coverage will kick in.
+Collision coverage – Collision coverage pays to fix your vehicle from damage resulting from colliding with a stationary object or other vehicle.
+You first must pay a deductible then your collision coverage will kick in.

-Comprehensive can pay for claims like hail damage, hitting a deer, damage from a tornado or hurricane, falling objects and damage from getting keyed.
-The maximum payout you can receive from a comprehensive claim is the ACV or actual cash value, so if the vehicle’s value is low it’s probably time to drop comprehensive insurance.
+Comprehensive can pay for things like hitting a deer, damage from flooding, falling objects, damage from a tornado or hurricane and vandalism.
+The highest amount you can receive from a comprehensive claim is the ACV or actual cash value, so if it’s not worth much more than your deductible it’s probably time to drop comprehensive insurance.

-This protects you and your vehicle’s occupants from other motorists when they do not carry enough liability coverage.
-Covered claims include injuries sustained by your vehicle’s occupants as well as damage to your Chevy Suburban.
+UM/UIM Coverage – This protects you and your vehicle’s occupants when the “other guys” are uninsured or don’t have enough coverage.
+Covered losses include injuries sustained by your vehicle’s occupants and damage to your Chevy Suburban.